jamesmstone/flickr-uploadr/README.md

 # Flickr-uploadr
-A docker image that uplaods all media in a dir to flickr
+A docker image that uploads all media in a dir to flickr

 ## Example Usage: